uvarc/rc-learning/content/notes/fiji-scripting/index.md

 <br>

-## Image calibration {#image-calibration-id}
+## Image Calibration {#image-calibration-id}

 Many image formats allow inclusion of image annotations (metadata) in addition to the pixel data.
 An important piece of information is the spatial pixel calibration, e.g. the definition of pixel size in real-world physical units.
 For example, a pixel may correspond to 200 nanometer in x-y dimension.

-Let's assume that we have a variable `imp` as reference to an [ImagePlus][#imageplus] object.
-We can get and set an image's calibration with the following ImagePlus class methods:
+Let's assume that we have a variable `imp` as reference to an [ImagePlus](https://imagej.nih.gov/ij/developer/api/ij/ij/ImagePlus.html) object.
+We can get and set an image's calibration with the following [ImagePlus](https://imagej.nih.gov/ij/developer/api/ij/ij/ImagePlus.html) class methods:

 **Get copy of image calibration**
 ```